 Draft Environmental Impact Statement (DEIS)

-Based on the findings of the DEIS, the written and oral comments received during the public hearing, held on May 21, 2013, and comments received during the DEIS document public comment period that ended on July 24, 2013, ADOT will select an alternative and prepare a Final Environmental Impact Statement (FEIS).
-Comments received during the public comment period, including those received at the public hearing and community forums will, be addressed in the FEIS.
+Based on the findings of the DEIS, the written and oral comments received during the public hearing, held on May 21, 2013, and comments received during the DEIS document public comment period that ended on July 24, 2013, prepared a Final Environmental Impact Statement (FEIS).
+Comments received during the public comment period, including those received at the public hearing and community forums will, were addressed in the FEIS.

 - Phoenix Public Library, Ironwood Branch, 4333 E. Chandler Blvd., Phoenix, AZ 85048